 “No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”

 It was the passage of the 14th Amendment and “due process” and “equal protection” which expanded the court’s ability to legalize abortion and expand protections for women and minorities through the passage of Civil Rights reform.

 The second wave of feminism came with the passage of the Civil Rights Acts in the 1960’s.
 Under the Civil Rights Act, discrimination on the basis of sex, color, religion or national origin became illegal in areas such as public housing, employment and schools.
-Essentially, anything receiving federal funding fell within the ambit of the Commerce Clause and allowed the Federal Government to pass laws preventing discrimination in a wide variety of areas.

 This sparked a new level of legal activism through civil rights lawsuits, many of which went to the Supreme Court and expanded women’s rights in virtually every area of society.
 States followed the federal government and passed state wide laws banning discrimination on the basis of sex and gender.

 The third wave of feminism hit at sometime in the 1990’s and caught Men completely off guard.
 This was the time we saw the OJ Simpson case and how domestic violence and murder became synonymous terms.
 The media outrage over that case led to passage of the Violence Against Women Act (VAWA) which was first written to include only women as victims of domestic violence.
 In was also during this time that Bill Clinton was nearly impeached for his sexual adventures while holding government office and Clarence Thomas, a Supreme Court justice was accused of sexual harassment during his confirmation hearings.